 HRA’s help did not end with preparing her taxes.
 Juanita’s case manager helped her get one of her jobs back within one month of her release.
 She has a good full-time job and uses public transportation.
 In addition, her case manager helped her get food from HRA’s New Britain Food and Resource Center as well as SNAP and energy assistance.

 Juanita’s mother lives with her and takes care of her children while she’s at work.
 Her oldest son participated in HRA’s Summer Youth Employment Program and she plans to participate in HRA’s IDA program so she can save for another car.

 For more information on tax preparation, visit the Internal Revenue Service (IRS) website.

-Program funded by American Savings Foundation, United Way of Central and Northeastern CT, United Way of West Central CT, United Way of Meriden and Wallingford, United States Department of the Treasury, Internal Revenue Service, and United States Department of Health and Human Services, Office of Minority Health.
+Program funded by American Savings Foundation, United Way of Central and Northeastern CT, United Way of West Central CT, United Way of Meriden and Wallingford, Main Street Community Foundation, United States Department of the Treasury, Internal Revenue Service, and United States Department of Health and Human Services, Office of Minority Health.